 “I had to tell her some people won’t care for you, that’s just life,” she said.
 “She had a hang-up.
 She wanted everyone to like her.
 I said lots of people won’t like you, but life is just like that.
 She kept striving for more.
 I had to tell her to let people talk.
 You have to let go sometimes.
 Focus on your kids and continue to make that money.”

 Stayneshia was so determined, she even became an ambassador on campus, tutoring other students and helping them to keep going through the program.

 “I wanted to push through what I was going through to let others see everybody is going through something,” she said.
 “Nobody is better than anyone else.
 No matter what you are going through, the highs, the lows, the tribulations, as long as you have the right determination and mindset you can conquer anything you put your mind to.”

-Stayneshia was able to earn her high school diploma in just four months.
-She graduated from her business program with a perfect 4.0 GPA and was hired full-time by her externship site.
+Stayneshia was able to graduate from her business program with a perfect 4.0 GPA and was hired full-time by her externship site.
 After just a few months she was even promoted to Assistant Manager.

 “I have two girls that look up to me and watch my every move and everything I do,” she said.
 “I could not let them down… I didn’t want them to struggle like I did.
 I want them to have a better life and be a better person than I was.
 I owe it to my daughters for the motivation and the strength to keep going.
 I also owe it to the staff at UEI Morrow because without them and my daughters I would have given up a long time ago.
 A lot of people have seen a lot in me.
 They’ve seen my abilities and talents and I’m always second-guessing myself.
 That school taught me to stop second-guessing myself and give it my all and that’s what I’ve been doing.
 Without them, I wouldn’t have found the strength or the courage to keep going.”